Disease/Disorder

 Definition

-Transplantation medicine involves the surgical transfer of a donated organ for an organ that has failed or is at its end stage.
-Kidney is the most commonly transplanted major organ, followed by liver.
-Organ transplantation is recognized as a treatment option in end stage liver and kidney disease.
+Transplantation medicine involves the surgical addition or transfer of a donated organ for an organ that has failed or is at its end stage.
+Kidney is the most transplanted major organ, followed by liver, heart, and lung.
+Organ transplantation is recognized as a treatment option in the end stage of failing organs.

 Etiology